 If you are unhappy with the grade of a written report, you may resubmit it with corrections.
 Each assignment can be resubmitted once.
 The resubmission must be turned in no more than one week after the original grade is posted to Canvas.
-The maximum score you will be able to receive is 70% (B).
+The maximum score you will be able to receive is 80% (B-).
+Resubmissions are only an option if there is sufficient time left in the semester.